 When leveraging marketing ROI formulas, it’s also important to understand the total ROI marketing efforts have generated.
 Be aware that definitions for an actionable “return” can vary based on the marketing team’s strategy and campaign efforts, as well as general overhead related to campaign implementation.
 Let’s explore some key elements to factor into your marketing ROI calculations:

 - Total Revenue: By looking at the total revenue generated from a particular campaign, marketers can gain a clear holistic overview of their efforts.
-Accounting for total revenue when measuring marketing ROI is ideal for strategic campaign planning, budget allocation and overall marketing impact.
+Accounting for total revenue when measuring marketing ROI is ideal for strategic media planning, budget allocation and overall marketing impact.

 - Gross Profit: Tying in gross profit helps marketers understand the total revenue marketing efforts generate in relation to the cost of production or delivery of goods and services.
 To do this, marketers should add the following to their marketing ROI formula: = (Total revenue - cost of goods to deliver a product).